 Mrs. Potato Head.

-Horticulture - First Time Exhibitors - Entry Deadline -August 16.
-This competition is open to home gardeners who have never displayed vegetables at the Tennessee Valley Fair.
+is open to home gardeners who have never displayed vegetables at the Tennessee Valley Fair.
 Youth and adult divisions available.

 To learn more about the 93rd annual Tennessee Valley Fair, please visit TNValleyFair.org or call 865-215-1471.